 Skip to main content

-The user key is a central, account-wide symmetric key that protects everything downstream from it.
-It was first added in 2017 (server introduction).
-The user key has only ever been AES-CBC with HMAC (clients change).
+The user has a central, account-wide symmetric key - "user key" - that protects everything downstream from it.
+It was first added in 2017 [1].
+The user key encrypts with AES256-CBC with HMAC authentication [2].

 Legacy master-password wrapping

 For a brief period of time, the master key was not stretched when saving the master-key-wrapped user key.
-This allowed unauthenticated user-key material to be stored in the database.
+This lead to a subset of users having AES256-CBC-HMAC user keys stored, wrapped in AES-256-CBC without authentication.

 COSE